-- > Applicant must meet all eligibility requirements as outlined in the Awards and Grants Policies. - > Applicant must be an ACR or ARP member at the time of submission and for the duration of the award.
+- Applicant must meet all eligibility requirements as outlined in the Awards and Grants Policies. - Applicant must be an ACR or ARP member at the time of submission and for the duration of the award.

-ACR members ARP members must meet the following criteria: must meet the following criteria: Have earned a DO or MD degree and who have completed a Rheumatology fellowship.
+ACR members must meet the following criteria: ARP members must meet the following criteria: Have earned a DO or MD degree and who have completed a Rheumatology fellowship.
 Individuals more than 8 years from the beginning of fellowship (or 9 years for pediatric rheumatologists) at the time of award start date may not apply.
 MDs and DOs who are not licensed to perform clinical care may not apply.
 Have earned a PhD, DSc, or equivalent doctoral degree.
 Must be within 6 years of terminal degree at the time of award start date.

-- > The Foundation does NOT currently support non-MD/DO scientists working on basic science projects. - Applicant must have a faculty appointment (e.g. instructor, assistant professor) at the time of the application, and a firm institutional commitment to support the applicant's academic career for the duration of the award. - Applicant must be able to commit a minimum of 75 percent full-time professional effort to research, academic career development, and other research related activities.
+- \ Non-MD/DOs submitting basic science projects must clearly demonstrate direct applicability to rheumatic diseases, relevance to the Foundation's mission and demonstrate a clear future career path in the field of rheumatology. - > Applicant must have a faculty appointment (e.g. instructor, assistant professor) at the time of the application, and a firm institutional commitment to support the applicant's academic career for the duration of the award. - ➤ Applicant must be able to commit a minimum of 75 percent full-time professional effort to research, academic career development, and other research related activities.
 Candidates may not spend more than 25 percent in clinical and/or teaching activities.
-It is expected that about 50 percent full-time professional effort will be spent on the Foundation Funded project. - Former or current recipients of research grants at the K level or higher and past awardees of this or equivalent Foundation grants are NOT eligible to apply. - Individuals at the NIH, FDA and CDC are NOT eligible to apply. - > Applicant may not apply for the Scientist Development Award in the same funding cycle. - Individuals may not apply for more than one Investigator Award per funding cycle. - Applicant is not eligible to receive funding from the Foundation's Career Development Bridge Funding Awards during the Investigator Award term. - Investigators interested in using data from the ACR's RISE registry as part of their proposed research project need to get their data use request approved before applying for funding.
+It is expected that about 50 percent full-time professional effort will be spent on the Foundation Funded project. - Former or current recipients of research grants at the K level or higher (excluding institutional K12, KL2 or equivalent) and past awardees of this or equivalent Foundation grants or NIH intramural awards are NOT eligible to apply. - Individuals at the NIH, FDA and CDC are NOT eligible to apply.

+- > Applicant may not apply for the Scientist Development Award in the same funding cycle. - Individuals may not apply for more than one Investigator Award per funding cycle. - Applicant is not eligible to receive funding from the Foundation's Career Development Bridge Funding Awards during the Investigator Award term. - Investigators interested in using data from the ACR's RISE registry as part of their proposed research project need to get their data use request approved before applying for funding.
 Please visit RISE for Research for more information on RISE data.
-RISE data requests should be submitted at least 2 months prior to the Foundation's application deadline.